skyzh/BlueSense/README.md

 ## Any Question?

-Feel free to create any issue regarding the BlueSense project, Mr. Sans and the Telegram channel [here](https://github.com/skyzh/BlueSense/issues).
+Feel free to create any issue [here](https://github.com/skyzh/BlueSense/issues) regarding the BlueSense project, Mr. Sans and the Telegram channel.
 We're glad to help and will help sort your issues into related projects including Mr. Sans, BlueMarine, BlueSensor.